usrbinsam/d2-weapon-scrounger/README.md

 # d2-weapon-scrounger
-Scan your inventory for god-roll weapons.
+Scan your inventory for community-recommended rolls, in Discord.

+WIP, see Projects.